 ANCIENT FOSSIL BEADS

-A remarkable instance of synchronicity, as defined by C.G.
-Jung, occurred a fortnight after I acquired these magnificent Indus beads in Thailand.
+synchronicity, as defined by C.G.
+Jung, occurred a fortnight after I acquired these magnificent proto-historic beads in Thailand.
 As I strolled along a beach in Sri Lanka, bathed in the glow of the setting sun, my eye was drawn to a certain coral among the multitude scattered across the sand.
 It was as if my gaze was conditioned to seek out synchronicities: the fossil patterns in the large yellow Indus bead above bore an uncanny resemblance to those in the coral I chanced upon.

 Below, another enormous soft stone bead from the pre Indus period showcases similar fossilized patterns.
 It is not as outstanding as the bead above but it is still a testament to the ancient people's skill in capturing the intricate beauty of nature in their beadwork, and their keen eye for unique and rare materials.
-Due to impressions of fossil prints – this in itself simple stone has got its own “wow factor”.
+Due to impressions of fossil prints – this in itself simple stone has got its own 'wow factor'.

 38,5 * 30.5 * 11 mm